flexmonster/react-flexmonster/readme.md

 If you look for some reference examples, our team prepared a ready-to-use [React pivot grid sample project](https://github.com/flexmonster/pivot-react?r=wrap_react) with live demos of the most popular use cases.
 Visit the [usage examples documentation](https://www.flexmonster.com/doc/usage-examples-react?r=wrap_react) page to learn more about how the cases were implemented in an React project.

-In our documentation, you can find [a guide for the sample Angular application](https://www.flexmonster.com/doc/sample-react-project?r=wrap_react).
+In our documentation, you can find [a guide for the sample React application](https://www.flexmonster.com/doc/sample-react-project?r=wrap_react).
 There, you can learn how to run it and what's inside.

 The same guides you can find for the Next.js framework:
 - [Next.js pivot table sample project](https://github.com/flexmonster/pivot-react/tree/master/nextjs-ts?r=wrap_react)